blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - Add appropriate extensions to the devcontainers (cmaketools, Ansible, ...).
 - Add appropriate build actions to the devcontainers.
 - Add fibonacci-cmdline project.
+- Basing devcontainers on images that are used by the builds.